-A collaboration between the National Institutes for Standards and Technology (NIST) and RadTech is an alliance of industry, academic, governmental, and NGO organizations with the goal of bringing commonly accepted standards and practices to the field of PAM.
+PAMA, a collaboration between the National Institutes for Standards and Technology (NIST) a U.S. federal agency, and RadTech a non profit, is an alliance of industry, academia, government, and NGO organizations with the goal of bringing commonly accepted standards and practices to the field of PAM.

 Press Releases & Announcements